EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 specified location.
 The path discovery feature is essential as it is the main functionality of the application.
-The goal is to provide users with enjoyable walking itineraries around interesting spots in a city without having to search for hours for the best paths, ensuring they make the most of their trips.
+The goal is to provide users with enjoyable walking itineraries around interesting spots in a city without having to search for hours for the best paths, ensuring they make the most out of their trips.
 On the main screen of the application, the paths are sorted by their flame count, so the most popular paths are at the top and can easily be found by users.
 This way, users can easily follow the most popular and pleasant paths.
 Users also have the possibility to discover the paths published by their friends to stay updated with their latest routes.